Fan Fic: Back To The Frollo

 I smiled.
 Maybe, just this once, I could believe that he was paying attention to my attire; I wore a silk shantung dress of deepest violet, very elegant and figure-enhancing.
 My hair was upswept in a stylish twist, a la En Vogue, held with a sparkling amethyst ornament.
 Matching highheeled peau de soie shoes, a gold and amethyst necklace, and oversized earrings completed the ensemble.
 Even my makeup followed the same color scheme, right down to the deep-violet lips.
 Now I am by no means skinny; in fact, I am what you would call a "healthy" girl.
 Not fat, but all womanly curves and pleasing-to-the-eye fleshiness.
 But why should I apologize?
 I guess Claude liked what he saw because he couldn't stop checking me out.

-- Defrosting the Ice Queen: Easygoing, fun-loving Danisha has to get strict, uptight Frollo to loosen up!
+- Defrosting The Ice King: Easygoing, fun-loving Danisha has to get strict, uptight Frollo to loosen up!

 - Disproportionate Retribution: Malus shows up at Danisha's party to collect his younger siblings, for whom he is responsible.
 He insists on taking them home, even though it's time for ice cream.
 As he leaves, Danisha demands that Frollo arrest him...for denying his siblings ice cream and taking them home.